 Jo Hartley Papers, 1968-1986 (C3976)

-Papers of the editor of Comment, a publication which disseminated information on research about women.
-Includes correspondence, issues of Comment, grant applications and reports, and notes from conferences Hartley attended.
+The papers of the editor of COMMENT, a publication that disseminated information on research about women, include correspondence, issues of COMMENT, grant applications and reports, and notes from conferences Hartley attended.

-Professional papers of a journalist and University of Missouri graduate who worked as a columnist, editorial writer, and editor of several daily newspapers.
-She also served as president of the Journalism and Women's Symposium and was a public affairs specialist for Education Minnesota, the state's educators union.
+The professional papers of a journalist and University of Missouri graduate who worked as a columnist, editorial writer, and editor of several daily newspapers; past president of the Journalism and Women Symposium; and a public affairs specialist for Education Minnesota, the state’s educators’ union.
 The collection consists of subject files from her work at the St. Paul Pioneer Press, materials from her JAWS presidency, and miscellaneous personal and professional material.

 Deborah Howell Papers, 1991-2001 (C4366)

 The papers of a journalist who worked for Newhouse News Service contain newsletters for employees of the organization.

 0.4 cubic feet (6 folders), 10 audio cassettes